WillLillis/lspresso-shot/README.md

 after (in case there are multiple).
 The `String` provides the relevant [progress token][progress-token].

-- **String comparison of results**: Many LSP client implementations do some post processing of responses returned by a given language server, primarily removing newlines.
-Your expected response may need to be minimally altered from what you originally expect in order for tests to pass.
+- **String comparison of results**: Many LSP client implementations do some post processing of responses returned by a given language server before displaying it to the user.
+Your expected response may need to be minimally altered from what you see in your editor in order for tests to pass.

 - **Uri fields**: If a response contains a Uri field with an absolute path, this field